February 13, 2018//Tori TaylorLast Updated: June 02, 2022

-Access control should compliment a comprehensive auditing capability.
+Access control should complement a comprehensive auditing capability.
 If network activity isn’t monitored at a granular user access level, the data can’t tell the full story of what’s happening on your network.
 Regulated industries must require superior security and detailed accountability.

 Demand a complete view of all activity down to the individual level.
 For enterprises, this ensures your information systems are protected and enables compliance with a remote access policy, as well as government regulations.

 Require third-party vendors to work through a secure, remote access platform.
 Your platform should employ multi-factor authentication, present connection notifications, and include a comprehensive security audit that delivers real-time monitoring, individual account monitoring, and detailed activity reports.

 You won’t be saving any money if using a vendor results in a data breach, ransomware attack, or other cyberattack.
 Increase your system and brand security by taking the right steps to mitigate the risk of third-party remote access.

 Our sole focus is secure third-party remote access.
 For highly regulated enterprise organizations, SecureLink Enterprise Access has pioneered a secure remote access platform.
 SecureLink for enterprise allows an organization to identify, control, and audit third-party vendors.
 For vendors, SecureLink Customer Connect is the gold standard remote access support platform because it is easy, efficient, and ensures compliance and reduces liability when supporting customers.